lebretou/Gesture-Nauts/README.md

 - Tensorflow 2.3.0 or Later

-- tf-nightly 2.5.0.dev or later (Only when creating a TFLite for an LSTM model)
+- tf-nightly 2.5.0.dev or later

-- scikit-learn 0.23.2 or Later (Only if you want to display the confusion matrix)
+- scikit-learn 0.23.2 or Later

-- matplotlib 3.3.2 or Later (Only if you want to display the confusion matrix)
+- matplotlib 3.3.2 or Later

 We also provide our `requirement.txt` file.
 So all you need to do is: